Critical evaluation of reference charge radii and applications in mirror nuclei: Re-evaluation of reference radii

-Having decided on the reference radii, we combine them with isotopic differences $\delta r$ (or $\delta r^2$) to obtain radii of all measured isotopes of an element.
-The differences are mostly extracted from isotope shift measurements (reviewed e.g. in~\cite{2023-ExpRev}) combined with theory calculations (see e.g.~\cite{2024-review}).
-The subset of radii relevant to mirror nuclei is given in table~\ref{tab:mirr}, in which references to the isotope shift measurements and atomic theory literature can be found.
+Having reevaluated the reference radii, I combine them with isotopic differences $\delta r$ (or $\delta r^2$).
+These differences are mostly extracted from isotope shift measurements (reviewed e.g. in~\cite{2023-ExpRev}) combined with theory calculations (see e.g.~\cite{2024-review}).
+The subset of radii relevant to mirror nuclei is given in Tab.~\ref{tab:mirr}, in which references to the isotope shift measurements and atomic theory literature can be found.
 For a small set of the mirror nuclei, both the radius of the proton-rich and of the neutron-rich partner has been measured.
-Their difference is used below to make the mirror fit.
-Before that, we digress to improve the extraction of the radii of the neon chain, which plays a key role in the fit.
+Their difference is used in the following to make the mirror fit.
+Before that, I digress to improve the extraction of the radii of the neon chain, which plays a key role in the fit.